When Is the Best Time

 Location and Tips

 The austere Franciscan Monastery located in the dense forest of the Serra da Sintra National Park is only half an hour drive from Lisbon.
-It is not directly located on the common tourist route.
+The common tourist route does not lead along the ancient monastery.
 Due to the remote location, the monks could separate from the world outside.
-The eight small monk cells were so small that I don’t have an idea of how they slept in there and even the visitor rooms were bigger.
+The eight small monk cells are so pretty tiny that I don't know how they slept there.
+Even the visitor rooms were bigger.
+The convent is unique for the extensive use of cork for protection and decoration.
+It is nestled in harmony with nature around.